WojciechMatuszewski/programming-notes/web/react/react-gotchas.md

 ```

 You would expect all errors be cough by that `ErrorBoundary` right?
 Well it's sadly not the case.

-There is a list of things that `ErrorBoundary` will not catch
+There is a list of things that `ErrorBoundary` will not catch:

 - errors originating from event handlers
 - asynchronous errors